Ohzehn Textiles

 SERVING SINGAPORE · SINGAPORE

-Apparel Manufacturing Partner for Singapore Brands
+Apparel Manufacturing for Singapore Fashion Brands

 Why brands in Singapore choose to source through Ohzehn